brandonkal/inkjet/README.md

 In interactive mode:

-1. The task's markdown is rendered to the terminal as rich text with image and link support.
+1. The task's Markdown is rendered to the terminal as rich text with image and link support.
-2. If any flags or options are specified in the spec, inkjet will prompt the user for those parameters.
+2. If any flags or options are specified in the spec, Inkjet will prompt the user for those parameters.
 3. The user will be given the option to execute the step or preview the code block.

 Interactive execution mode is useful for tutorial guides or when you are not sure what options or flag parameters are required.